 Even companies with a diverse workforce struggle to maintain diversity at the leadership and management levels.
 Twenty-six percent of Amazon’s employees identify as black, but only 8 percent of the tech giant’s managers are black.
 These numbers continue to dwindle when looking at the company’s leadership team.

 If your company is already diverse, consider investing more in your employees’ professional growth.
 This can help you promote existing employees and help them move upwards within your organization.
-Consider introducing internal mentorship programs or offering tuition reimbursement and professional growth stipends to help employees hone existing skills and learn new ones, like leadership and team management.
+For example, consider introducing internal mentorship programs or offering tuition reimbursement and professional growth stipends to help employees hone existing skills and learn new ones, like leadership and team management.

 5. Audit Your Internal Policies

-Take a look at your existing company policies and ensure they are inclusive to everyone, regardless of race, gender, or ability.
-To start, take a look at the language and pronouns you use on your website, in your company handbook, and on job descriptions.
-Consider replacing gendered pronouns with gender-neutral options like “they” or “the individual”; replace maternal and paternal leave for “parental leave.”
-Lastly, consider adopting flexible working options to help employees with disabilities or children—work from home options or flexible hours could help accommodate the diverse work style and needs of your employees, inspiring employee loyalty and making you a more attractive employer for prospective candidates.
+Companies must examine their policies and practices to ensure they are equitable and unbiased.
+This includes reviewing hiring practices, promotion processes, and pay structures to identify and eliminate any potential barriers.
+Look at your existing company policies and ensure they are inclusive to everyone, regardless of race, gender, or ability.
+To start, look at the language and pronouns you use on your website, your company handbook, and job descriptions.
+Next, consider replacing gendered pronouns with gender-neutral options like “they” or “the individual”; replace maternal and paternal leave with “parental leave.”
+Lastly, consider adopting flexible working options to help employees with disabilities or children—work-from-home options or flexible hours could help accommodate your employees’ diverse work styles and needs, inspiring employee loyalty and making you a more attractive employer for prospective candidates.

 6. Build an Inclusive Office Space

-Things like ADA-accessibility, alternative working spaces, and gender-neutral bathrooms can help people feel more welcome in the office.
-Consider implementing small versatile spaces so mothers can pump (which is required by law in some states) or where employees can pray or meditate in private.
+Things like ADA accessibility, alternative working spaces, and gender-neutral bathrooms can help people feel more welcome in the office.
+Also, consider implementing small, versatile spaces so mothers can pump (which is required by law in some states) or where employees can pray or meditate in private.
 These small office features can help employees work in a way that works best for them.

 7. Have Inclusive Company Holidays

-Other observances like Asian Pacific Heritage Month, Pride Month, and Black History Month present great opportunities to bring in external speakers, host discussion groups, watch films, and more with employees to show support for their culture.
-This is a great opportunity to partner with ERGs to plan fun, innovative ways to get more employees involved in the planned programs and events.
+Other observances like Asian Pacific Heritage Month, Pride Month, and Black History Month present tremendous opportunities to bring in external speakers, host discussion groups, watch films, and more with employees to show support for their culture.
+This is an excellent opportunity to partner with ERGs to plan fun, innovative ways to get more employees involved in the scheduled programs and events.

-However your company chooses to invest in DEIB, know that change doesn’t happen overnight.
+If your company chooses to invest in DEIB, know that change doesn’t happen overnight.
 It can take a long time to see the impact of your DEIB initiatives.
-Take pride in the fact that your company is taking steps to build a workplace and culture that treats all employees fairly and equally.
+Nevertheless, take pride in your company building a workplace and culture that treats all employees fairly and equally.

-If you are looking for a DEIB training for your organization, Hone offers live interactive classes that include topics like “The Dangers of a Culture of Conformity”, “Build High Trust Relationships”, and “Embrace Diversity with Inclusion” with a free 14 day trial.
+Investing in DEIB training and development programs can help educate employees about the importance of DEIB and provide them with the tools and resources they need to be more inclusive.
+This can lead to increased employee satisfaction, engagement, and productivity.
+In that case, Hone offers live interactive classes that include topics like “The Dangers of a Culture of Conformity,” “Build High Trust Relationships,” and “Embrace Diversity with Inclusion” with a free 14-day trial.
 Sign up now.